automenta/mb7/doc/README.vsn.md

 ---

-# SemanticScribe: A Tag-Driven Workspace for Semantic Discovery
+# Netention: A Tag-Driven Workspace for Semantic Discovery

-**SemanticScribe** is a decentralized, collaborative workspace where users craft **NObjects**—universal containers for ideas—and imbue them with **Tags** to express intent, organize content, and, most crucially, enable **semantic matching **.
+**Netention** is a decentralized, collaborative workspace where users craft **NObjects**—universal containers for ideas—and imbue them with **Tags** to express intent, organize content, and, most crucially, enable **semantic matching **.
 This design empowers users to define what they seek (e.g., “a meeting next week”) and automatically discover matching entities (e.g., “a meeting on Tuesday”), all through a unified, intuitive experience.
-By collapsing artificial distinctions and leveraging tag-driven reactivity, SemanticScribe aligns with users’ deepest needs: to create, connect, and uncover meaning effortlessly.
+By collapsing artificial distinctions and leveraging tag-driven reactivity, Netention aligns with users’ deepest needs: to create, connect, and uncover meaning effortlessly.

 ---